 The visions and values of young people have to be seen, heard, prioritized, and realized through climate change activism.”
 Karen O’Brien, professor of Human Geography, University of Oslo

 There are so many ways students can make a difference.
 They can begin on the local level, studying their own school’s lighting, heating, cooling, food production and water use to find ways for schools to be sustainable.
 This is action-oriented learning.
-Students can make videos, songs, poems, plays, podcasts, meet with their representatives and use photography to raise awareness for their generation.
+Students can make videos, songs, poems, plays, podcasts, meet with their representatives, and use photography to raise awareness of the climate crisis.

 DOT Every Action Counts!
 You can do something about climate change.
 Everyday actions add up.
 Do One Thing to fight climate change and help the planet!
 The more people join in, the bigger difference we make.

 Project Drawdown gathers and facilitates a broad coalition of researchers, scientists, graduate students, PhDs, post-docs, policymakers, business leaders, and activists to assemble and present the best available information on climate solutions in order to describe their beneficial financial, social and environmental impact over the next thirty years.